 Jokhang Temple (2 hours): Smaller and more manageable than the Potala, this 4-storey, golden-roofed temple is at the heart of a rich and living Tibetan Buddhism.
 Many locals pray here regularly; the Temple is surrounded by Barkhor Street and thronged with pilgrims and visitors.
 Yak butter lamps burn in front of rich statuary that includes the Sakyamuni Buddha brought to Tibet by Princess Wen Cheng in the 7th Century.

-Potala Palace (1 hour): Former winter home of the Dalai Lama, a vast, awe-inspiring maze of corridors and stairs leading through countless rooms of richly decorated statues, tombs, murals and antiques.
-You will climb past the White Palace into the Red Palace, where the file of pilgrims offering silk scarves, coins or yak butter to burn in the shrines combine to make this an unforgettable experience.
-Note: you need to be fit for climbing up the long stairways.
+Potala Palace (1 hour): Former winter home of the Dalai Lama, a vast, awe-inspiring maze of corridors and stairs leading through countless rooms of richly decorated statues, tombs, murals, and antiques.
+You will climb past the White Palace into the Red Palace, where the file of pilgrims offering silk scarves, coins, or yak butter to burn in the shrines combine to make this an unforgettable experience.
+Note: you need to be fit to climb up the long stairways.

 Day 4: LHASA TO SHIGATSE: